tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 wide tibbles
 ============

-> # not yet implemented
+> # not yet written
 ```

 `verify_output()` is automatically skipped when run on CRAN.
-This avoids false positives because it's very easy to accidentally depend on the code from other acpages, and failure does not imply incorrect computation, just a change in presentation.
+This avoids false positives because it's very easy to accidentally depend on the code from other packages, and failure does not imply incorrect computation, just a change in presentation.